 - What if I can’t use the Aggie Fonts?

 - Can I use the official Texas A&M seal?

 - Why can’t I use the CVMBS seal?

 While a brand exists in the mind of the audience, the visual experience has a tremendous impact on the opinions formed.

 As the university’s official logo, the Primary Mark is always appropriate.
 The other appropriate logo for all groups under the umbrella of the Texas A&M College of Veterinary Medicine & Biomedical Sciences is the CVM box logo (or acceptable variations).
 See CVM Logos.

 What is the official logo for the Texas A&M College of Veterinary Medicine & Biomedical Sciences (CVM)?

-The CVM Box Logo consists of the Block TAM in white (with a light gray bevel on the “T”) on a box of Aggie Maroon and the words “Veterinary Medicine & Biomedical Sciences” typeset, to the right or beneath, in Open Sans, the main campus Brand Guide approved sans serif typeface, and in Aggie Maroon.
+The CVM box logo consists of the Block TAM in white (with a light gray bevel on the “T”) on a box of Aggie Maroon and the words “Veterinary Medicine & Biomedical Sciences” typeset, to the right or beneath, in Open Sans, the main campus Brand Guide approved sans serif typeface, and in Aggie Maroon.
 “Texas A&M University” is typeset above the college name smaller, in all caps, Open Sans, and dark gray.
+See CVM Logos.

-Stationery, which includes printed letterhead, envelopes, business cards, and related items, should always feature the university’s formal identity.
+Stationery, which includes printed letterheads, envelopes, business cards, and related items, should always feature the university’s formal identity.
 While a customized brand architecture allows information and marketing pieces to focus on a specific discipline, our stationery system remains focused on the university as a whole, which ties us all together.
-For more information, please see https://brandguide.tamu.edu/visual-style/stationery.html
+For more information, see https://brandguide.tamu.edu/visual-style/stationery.html